bioexcel/qmmm_bpg/docs/system_preparation/selecting_qm_atoms.rst

 This can be done by increasing or decreasing the  distance around the ligand (or region of interest) using the above approach.
 The property of interest can be measured for different QM region sizes and used to determine the optimum size.

-..
-This approach has been documented in:

-.. references